Meet Bancroft’s fiendish new villain for series two

 “As soon as she sees her, she knows,” Parish says.
 “You can recognise a killer if you’re a killer.
 There’s something about her.
 She just knows that something’s not quite right.
 And I think that Annabel knows.
 Do you know what I mean?
 They just see it in each other.”

-Author Kate Brooke opted to herald a brand new antagonist for Elizabeth now that DS Katherine Stevens is out of the image – and this time she has created “a real contender” for her to reckon with.
+Author Kate Brooke opted to usher in a brand new antagonist for Elizabeth now that DS Katherine Stevens is out of the image – and this time she has created “a real contender” for her to reckon with.

 “You’ve only hit the surface by the end of episode one,” Brooke says.
 “But I hope, also, that I try to get the audience to understand why she’s got to that, and what happened to her in her childhood, and what her past is that makes her this arch manipulator… it continues to unveil a lot of stuff about Annabel, and there’s lots of twists and turns within that.”